Yan Qing: Water Margin

-Becoming an outlaw

 Lu Junyi is conned by Wu Yong, the chief strategist of Liangshan Marsh, to travel to the vicinity of the stronghold, which is eager to recruit him for his consummate fighting skill.
 Lu is lured into the marsh where he is captured in the water.
 The outlaws treat him with respect despite his refusal to join them and retain him for months.

 However, they release Li Gu first, the steward who has come along with Lu, lying to the man that they have convinced his master to join them.
 Yan Qing is not involved in the trip.

 Finally released, Lu rushes back to Daming.
 Coming near home, he runs into Yan Qing, who has been reduced to begging on the streets as he waits for his master to return.
 Yan tells Lu not to go home as he is now wanted for his association with Liangshan.
 One proof of this is a poem written earlier on a wall in his home by Wu Yong, which suggests he has rebelled against the government.
 Lu has been led to believe the poem is for dispelling bad luck.
-Li Gu, who is having an affair with Lu's wife, is told of the poem‘s incriminating message by Liangshan.
+Li Gu, who is having an affair with Lu's wife, is told of the poem's incriminating message by Liangshan.
 When Li reached home from Liangshan, he expelled Yan Qing and took over Lu's property and wife.